Essential renormalisation group: Fixed points

 The critical exponents associated with the fixed point are then found by perturbing the fixed point solution $\Gamma_\star$ by adding a small perturbation $\updelta \Gamma_t = \Gamma_t - \Gamma_\star$ and similarly perturbing $\psi_\star$ by

 and studying the linearised flow equation for $\updelta \Gamma_t$ which is given by

 The critical exponents $\uptheta$ are then defined by looking for eigenperturbations which are of the form

 where $\mathcal{O}[\varphi]$ and $\Omega[\varphi]$ are $t$-independent.
 Depending on the sign of $\uptheta$, one refers to the operator $\mathcal{O}[\varphi]$ as \emph{relevant} ($\uptheta > 0$), \emph{irrelevant} ($\uptheta < 0$) or \emph{marginal} ($\uptheta = 0$).
 We note that the functional form of $\mathcal{O}[\varphi]$ will depend on the frame and hence on the scheme.
 Physically, we know however that they must be the expectation value of the same observable $\hat{\mathcal{O}}$.
+Indeed this follows from the fact that the linearised flow equation is a special case of the composite operator flow equation \eqref{Compostite_Operator_equation} where we also allow the RG kernel to be perturbed.
 Wegner \cite{Wegner1974} has shown that eigenperturbations fall into two classes: redundant eigenperturbations where $\mathcal{O}[\varphi]$ is a redundant operator, and therefore multiplied by an inessential coupling, and scaling operators which are linearly independent of the former (i.e. the analogs of $e_a[\varphi]$).
 At the Gaussian fixed point, the redundant operators are some linear combination of the redundant operators \eqref{Inessential_Free}.
 More generally, the redundant operators at any fixed point, which have the form

 have critical exponents $\uptheta$ which are entirely scheme dependent.
 Redundant eigenperturbations carry no physics and should be disregarded.
 Conversely, the scaling operators have scheme independent universal scaling exponents and are physical perturbations of the fixed point.